 Facing the media can sometimes be intimidating; the camera glare and journalists tough questions can make anyone fumble.

-Media training is a crucial element in building confidence with the organization and the media.
+Therefore, knowing how to interact with the media, especially during an interview, is a crucial element in building confidence with the organization and the media.

-The Need for Media Training
+The Need for being prepared to face the Media

 Living in an information-hungry world where social media channels, news aggregators, and traditional media resources are ready to air your point of view publicly even before you think you were prepared for it; is not the game-plan we have for you.